palemre/rap-project-h2-t1/readme.md

 :star: Interactive fixed vertical dots for navigation inside a music type.
 Works with up/down arrow keys.<br>
 :hamburger: Fullscreen hamburger menu for navigation between music types and access to about box.<br>
 :sparkles: Back in time effect between different music types for describing history of rap.<br>
 :speaker: Mixed music playing at the background for each music type.
 Mix's composed by songs of 30 sec and choosen by ourself.
+Play/pause controlled by button and spacebar.

 ## Built With